jbtrystram/immich-podman-systemd/README.md

 Since the update to 1.128.0 i changed how the volumes are declared.
 I was tired of having to copy-paste the quadlet files but having to update my volume paths each time.
-So i created the [volume-dropins](./volume-dropins) folder where the volumes mounts can be defined once and they will be merged with the final quadlet.
+So I created the [volume-dropins](./volume-dropins) folder where the volumes mounts can be defined once and they will be merged with the final quadlet.

 ## rootful podman

-Copy theses files into `/etc/containers/systemd` then reload systemd.
+Copy these files into `/etc/containers/systemd` then reload systemd.

 It can be a subdirectory. e.g :
 ```